 There are a number of techniques which used to work in the past, but have since become obsolete, these include mass directory submissions, blog comments, forum signature links and article marketing.
 That’s not to say that all of them should be completely ignored, as in some cases they can still be a good source of traffic and when done correctly there are still examples of them which can still be considered a good link.
-But in general and especially when used on mass, these techniques have now been superseded using social media and encouraging other webmasters to link to your content due to offering information and resources which could be of benefit to their own site visitors.
+But in general and especially when used on mass, these techniques have now been superseded.
+More recently using social media and encouraging other webmasters to link to your content due to offering information and resources which could be of benefit to their own site visitors is a better approach.

 Getting the back link aspect of an SEO campaign right can not be emphasised strongly enough, there are many website owners who have paid inexperienced SEO’s or bought cheap link building packages and suffered the consequences.
 If it has not been done right they may have initially seen some increases, but as Google rolls out new updates and refines their ranking algorithm they are almost always caught out and their website positions have gone down, or even had the website banned from the results altogether, not always immediately, but often within a few months of having the links built.

 Only having the correct range of diverse but targeted links pointing towards your sites pages, based on the site name, url and keywords originally researched, done carefully and working together with the on page factors, this will increase your search positions, visitor levels and sales.